 The following notes contain more information on the assumptions used to determine fair values:

-- Note 4: Business combinations. - Note 18 (e): Financial instruments and fair value.
+- Note 4: Business combinations. - Note 18 (f): Financial instruments and fair value.

-g) Mandatory standards, amendments and interpretations for all years starting on 1 January 2021
+g) Mandatory standards, amendments and interpretations for all years starting on 1 January 2022